Bio

 Artist Statment

 I began woodworking when my boredom with school peaked seven years ago.
 I chased my passion, spending as much time as possible learning about the craft.
 In the summer of 2019, I attended the Krenov School of Fine Furniture and learned the intricacies of handcrafted furniture design.
 I also began to realize that the drinking habit I had developed during high school was an addiction.
-Today, I am four years sober.
-Over the last two years, I debated how to include my sobriety into my work.
+Today, I am five years sober.
+I debated how to include my sobriety into my work.
 I decided that the simple fact that I am alive creating furniture inherently makes my work proof of my recovery.

 Contact Me